intuition-dev/intuDocs/arti/pil.md

 ## Background and Part I

-Low-code is akin to O.O, or F.P..
-Low-code's goal is high development productivity, efficiency and effectiveness.
+low-code is akin to O.O, or F.P.. low-code's goal is high development productivity, efficiency and effectiveness.

 I discovered low-code when I went looking for the next wave of software development effectiveness.
 We go trough many waves, eg: mainframes, mini's like DEC, or data centers: now we use cloud computing.
 Worth mentioning that when we had data center budgets were $10MM and now with cloud, less than $1MM.
 Or more academic, if you have a CS degree, you know about 1GL machine, 2GL assembly, 3GL .js and.... what is 4GL?
 Computers get much more powerful every 10 years or so: and result in 10X improved effectiveness of software development!
 But, we have not had a productivity jump in ~10-15 years.
 And if you have less experience than 15 years - you may not expect a new wave to change everything.
 So this article maybe not for you.